chanjk/browser-tic-tac-toe/README.md

 Why a 2-D array?&mdash;

-* It seems like an obvious choice for a board made of rows and columns, as the row and column can be used directly to refer to a cell.
+* It was an obvious choice for a board made of rows and columns, as the row and column can be used directly to refer to a cell.

-* Another alternative is to use a 1-D array, but the index of a cell would have to be computed each time from its row and column.
+* Another alternative was to use a 1-D array, but the 2-D array seemed easier to reason and work with.

 ***